Mythic-Projects/Titanium/README.md

 Titanium implements patches from other engines as well. **All credits go to the people which created them.**
 ```
+[Spigot-2380] Hitting in the air will always load the chunk at 0,0 by md_5

 [Paper-0076] Optimized light level comaprsions by Aikar
 [Paper-0144] Improve Minecraft Hopper Performance
 [Paper-0302] Don't load chunks for villager door check by Aikar